dokmelody/bootstrapping/README.md

 Every important project decision is documented inside ``docs/decisions`` directory.

-``dev-blog`` is a blog/diary/journal documenting the development of the project.
+``blog`` is a blog/diary/journal documenting the development of the project.

 ## Issues